 How to Succeed as a Rover Sitter

 Rover often advertises that sitters can rake in a cool grand every month if they are ambitious.
-Actually, if you live in a decent sized city I would think you could make even more if you hustled.
+Actually, if you live in a decent-sized city, I would think you could make even more if you hustled.
 That's not a bad side income.
-Here are some ways to maximize you cash intake as a sitter with Rover.
+Here are some ways to maximize your cash intake as a sitter with Rover.

 - If possible, offer a doggie daycare.
 This is where the money is.
 You can sit several dogs simultaneously and all you have to do is ensure they are watered, fed and get some exercise (and occasionally administer medications).
 You would need at a minimum a decent sized fenced yard.
 I personally did not do this, my pooch, Ella the Brown Wonder, is very protective and not fond of other dogs near her human.